Lindsey Oil Refinery: 2009 workers dispute

 On 28 January 2009, approximately 800 of Lindsey Oil Refinery's local contractors went on strike following the appointment by the Italian construction contractor IREM of several hundred European (mainly Italian and Portuguese) contractors on the site at a time of high unemployment in the local and global economy.

 Subsequently, sympathy walkouts at other UK petroleum, power and chemical sites took place.
 700 workers were sacked at the plant in June 2009, resulting in further worker walkouts at other UK sites.
 Negotiations led to the reinstatement of 647 workers at the end of June 2009.

 2025 financial difficulties

 On 30 June 2025, Prax Group's parent company, State Oil, entered insolvency.
 This was reported to be largely due to operating losses at the Lindsey refinery.
 The move put over 400 jobs at the refinery at risk.
 The government agreed to a financial indemnity for the official receiver to allow the refinery to continue operating while the search for a buyer was carried out.

+As of 5 January 2026, 250 staff remained employed and Phillips 66 (owners of the adjacent Humber Oil Refinery) has purchased the complex, although currently have no plans to continue stand-alone refining.